nestybox/sysbox-ee/README.md

 It's an excellent tool that makes deployment of K8s cluster in containers fast & easy.

+Sysbox complements this tool.
 When used with the Sysbox container runtime, the capabilities of the "kind" tool are enhanced:

 -   The containerized K8s clusters consume **significantly less host storage** (70% reduction for a 10-node cluster!).